aces/Loris/docs/wiki/99_Developers/Developers_Guide.md

     npm run tests:unit -- --filter CandidateTest::someTest
     npm run tests:integration

-### Good practice for Travis
+### Good practice for Travis CI
-Travis is our continuous integration which runs on every PR in GitHub.
 As you get more comfortable with commits and PRs, to save time and Travis errors you can configure your setup so that `make checkstatic` must complete successfully before any git push can be done.
 To do this, run

     git config core.hooksPath .githooks (git v2.9 or up)